mwest1066/process_survey/README.md

 2. Print copies of `tam212_sp18_survey.pdf` for each student:

-2. Give each student a printed question page and a blank Scantron form.
+2. Give each student a printed survey and a blank Scantron form.

-3. Students complete the multiple-choice survey questions on the Scantron form, and fill out the written free-response questions on the question form.
+3. Students complete the multiple-choice survey questions on the Scantron form, and fill out the written free-response questions on the survey page.

-4. Collect the Scantron forms together, and separately collect any question pages with written free-response answers.
+4. Collect the Scantron forms together, and separately collect any survey pages with written free-response answers.
 The free-response answers can be processed manually.

 ## Process the Scantrons

 1. Take the Scantrons to the scanning facility.
-Request that the forms be scanned and the "raw .dat file" sent back by email.
+Request that the forms be scanned and the "raw dot-dat file" sent back by email.

-2. Get the scanned data file (named something like `jd26936.dat` and rename it to `tam212_sp18_scantron.dat`.
-It is important that this file has exactly the same prefix as the survey file.
+2. Get the scanned data file (named something like `jd26936.dat`) and rename it to `tam212_sp18_scantron.dat`.
+It is important that this file has exactly the same prefix as the survey file and ends in `_scantron.dat`.

 ## Process the survey